-Students may choose to charge textbooks and/or supplies at the DSLCC Bookstore up to the amount of the grant award (but not exceeding $1100.00), minus appropriate tuition and fee charges.
+Students may choose to charge textbooks and/or supplies at the DSLCC Bookstore up to the amount of the grant award (but not exceeding the semester limit), minus appropriate tuition and fee charges.
 Eligible grant recipients may charge in the Bookstore during the designated time period.

 Taxable Financial Aid

 Students who receive grants and scholarships that total more than the cost of tuition, fees, and books must report the excess on their tax return.
 Contact your tax consultant for more information.

 American Opportunity and Lifetime Learning Tax Credit

 The American Opportunity tax credit can be taken by eligible students for tuition paid during the freshman and sophomore years (maximum of $2500).
 Students may also be eligible for the Lifetime Learning tax credit of up to $2000 for qualified educational expenses.
 A taxpayer cannot claim both the American Opportunity credit and Lifetime Learning credits for the same student in one year.